Two Legs, Four Wheels and a Bugaboo

-As we walked around John Lewis, bamboozled by the choice of ‘travel systems’, I realised I was entering a whole new world.
-A world of daytime Mums, a world of adding 30 mins to any given journey, a world of two legs, four wheels and a baby.
+As I walk around John Lewis, bamboozled by the choice of ‘travel systems’, I realis I was entering a whole new world.
+A world of daytime Mums, a world of adding 30 mins to any given journey.
+A world of two legs, four wheels and a baby.

 My buggy had to be something durable, loveable, functional.
 It had to withstand my clumsiness, yet fit in to my life – and car.

 John, coincidently of John Lewis, was a knowledgeable chap who talked me through this new world.
-He seemed partial to the ‘Uppababy’, but I found it inferior to the Bugaboo.
+He seemed partial to the ‘UPPAbaby’, but I found it inferior to the Bugaboo.
 I liked the look of the Quinny, but its tri-wheel system was clumsy.
 I was put off the iCandy from its loud hood – plus it sounds like a bad nightclub!
-There was something old fashioned about the Silver Cross that shouted ‘Downton Abbey, and while I’d never heard of Joolz before, it turned out to be extremely desirable but unaffordable.
+There was something traditional about the Silver Cross that shouted ‘Downton Abbey’.
+While I’d never heard of Joolz before, it turned out to be extremely desirable but unaffordable.

-But, with its superior overall look and feel – plus its army of celebrity fans (Elton John, The Beckhams, Gwen Stefani, etc), it was a no-brainer, I was to join the Bugbaoo gang.
+But, with its superior overall look and feel and sarmy of celebrity fans (Elton John, The Beckhams, Gwen Stefani), I was to join the Bugaboo gang./.

 Now, a few weeks on, I’ve road tested the product to its limits, and I’m reassured to say it was the right decision.